-n a spate of recent articles, actor Brad Pitt has blamed his alcohol use for the demise of his marriage to Angelina Jolie.
-It seems there was an incident on a private plane, when Brad was inappropriately rough with one of his children.
+n a spate of articles and talk show banter over the past few years, actor Brad Pitt has blamed his alcohol use for the demise of his marriage to Angelina Jolie.
+It seems there was a defining incident on a private plane, when Brad was inappropriately rough with one of his children.
 I can relate to what I imagine took place.
 A drink too many; the inexplicable surge of annoyance and anger; the sloppy, domestic squabble; and the lack of parental finesse.
-We can only speculate about what actually happened, but it seems to have led (coincidentally) to the “final straw” in his marriage…
+We can only speculate about what actually happened, but it seems to have led (coincidentally) to the “final straw” in his marriage.

 Relationships and Addiction

 A little rain must fall, even on the most charmed of lives.
 The decision to dissolve a marriage is always painful.
 But, when the whole world is watching and when it comes on the heels of a big confession like, “My drinking is the reason for the divorce,” it takes moxie.

 I can’t say my drinking was the reason for my divorce, but it was a big factor.
 In the same way the game of golf and the fact my husband would ask me to do something inconvenient and then say, “Do you mind?” in his veddy English accent were factors.
 Well, maybe my drinking was worse than his thirty-six holes of golf on a beautiful Saturday… Maybe my drinking was why he spent so much time banging around that stupid little ball…